mattlianje/etl4py/README.md

 - Grouped with `&` for parallel operations
 - Connected with `>>` to form pipelines

-Three semantic type aliases that help teams share a common language:
+3 semantic type aliases help you express the intent of your dataflows, but all nodes are just function wrappers:
 - `Extract[-In, +Out]`
 Conventionally used to start pipelines.
 Create parameter-less extracts that purely produce values like this: `Extract(lambda _: 5)`